eruhachi/teamwebsite/README.md

 - Dont mess around with the ID's and try to stay away from most classes.

-- If you change an image, please give it this class name: [your name].jpg/png, [your name2].jpg/png, [your name3].jpg/png etc. Do this so it won't mess up other peoples images.
+- If you change an image, please give it this class name: [your name], [your name2], [your name3] etc. Do this so it won't mess up other peoples images.

 - It would be best to keep all the colours the same to create more of a coherent theme but pink gay so, if you change it try to follow my colourscheme like this: If you use blue for example use darker blue on elements that I also made darker, same with lighter colours.